 Treating all clothing with a spray or soak product containing 0.5% permethrin might help repel ticks and other pests.
 These products can treat clothing, boots, and camping gear, though it is important to apply the treatment in a well-ventilated area and allow it to dry completely before use.

 Some insect repellents may also help repel ticks, including:

 Even after a trip, it is important to take precautions to avoid ticks.
 Ticks can attach themselves to camping gear, pets, and clothing and may not bite a person until later on.
 Check all gear, clothing, and pets regularly.

 Taking a shower within 2 hours of being in a tick-infested area may help wash off unattached ticks and provides a good opportunity for a person to do a tick check of their body.

-Using a mirror to inspect hard-to-reach areas, look over the entire body to check for ticks, paying special attention to the following areas:
+Using a mirror to inspect hard-to-reach areas, look over the entire body to

 - under the arms